-- understand and comply with the standards of conduct that are expected of them - enable them to fulfil their statutory duty to act honestly and exercise a reasonable degree of care and diligence (section 439) - act in a way that enhances public confidence in local government.
+- understand and comply with the standards of conduct that are expected of them; - enable them to fulfil their statutory duty to act honestly and exercise a reasonable degree of care and diligence (section 439); and - act in a way that enhances public confidence in local government.

-Section 440 of the LGA requires every council (including county councils) and joint organisation to adopt a code of conduct that incorporates the provisions of the Model Code of Conduct.
-A council's or joint organisation's adopted code of conduct may also include provisions that supplement the Model Code of Conduct and that extend its application to persons that are not "council officials" for the purposes of the Model Code of Conduct (eg volunteers, contractors and members of wholly advisory committees).
+Section 440 of the LGA requires every council to adopt a code of conduct that incorporates the provisions of the Model Code of Conduct.
+A council's adopted code of conduct may also include provisions that supplement the Model Code of Conduct and that extend its application to persons that are not "council officials" for the purposes of the Model Code of Conduct (eg volunteers, contractors and members of wholly advisory committees).

-A council's or joint organisation's adopted code of conduct has no effect to the extent that it is inconsistent with the Model Code of Conduct.
-However, a council's or joint organisation's adopted code of conduct may prescribe requirements that are more onerous than those prescribed in the Model Code of Conduct.
+A council's adopted code of conduct has no effect to the extent that it is inconsistent with the Model Code of Conduct.
+However, a council's adopted code of conduct may prescribe requirements that are more onerous than those prescribed in the Model Code of Conduct.